-Because occupations involving physical labor dominate the local economy, Woodland is generally considered to be a blue-collar town.
-85.98% of the Woodland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Woodland is a blue-collar town, with 85.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Woodland is a village of transportation and shipping workers, production and manufacturing workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woodland who work in farm management occupations (12.15%), sales jobs (5.61%), and healthcare (4.67%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Woodland has relatively fewer families with younger children, and/or college students.
 Combined, this makes Woodland a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.